 Now, what’s missing.
-Yesterday, I posted a list of 20 films that were being heavily rumored in competition.
+Yesterday, I posted a list of 20 films that were being heavily considered for competition.
 This morning, 17 of them made it.
 The three missing were James Gray’s “Paper Tiger,” Werner Herzog’s “Bucking Fastard,” and Lila Avilés’ “Cábula.”
 One or all three of these could be added to the lineup in the next few weeks, but for now, they are absent.

-The actual competition will include familiar names like Pedro Almodóvar, Andrey Zvyagintsev, Pawel Pawlikowski, Cristian Mungiu, Na Hong-jin, Hirokazu Koreeda, Ryûsuke Hamaguchi, Asghar Farhadi, Lukas Dhont, and László Nemes.
+In the end, the actual Palme d’Or contenders for this 79th edition will include familiar names like Pedro Almodóvar, Andrey Zvyagintsev, Pawel Pawlikowski, Cristian Mungiu, Na Hong-jin, Hirokazu Koreeda, Ryûsuke Hamaguchi, Asghar Farhadi, Lukas Dhont, Ira Sachs and László Nemes.

 The most striking absence has got to be James Gray’s “Paper Tiger,” which Variety has reported was submitted to the festival.
 The festival’s chief Thierry Fremaux confirmed to Variety that he’s seen the film, and hopes it will be added later on, comparing it to Gray’s first film, “Little Odessa.”
-My bet is he gets added soon.
+My bet is it gets added very soon, especially with French distribution announced this morning for the film.

-As it stands, only one American filmmaker is in the competition lineup: Ira Sachs with “The Man I Love.”
+As it stands, for now, only one American filmmaker is in the competition lineup: Ira Sachs with “The Man I Love.”
 This marks the first time in 15 years that the Cannes competition has featured just one U.S. filmmaker vying for the Palme d’Or.
 Most years there are 3 or 4.
+Gray’s film, which stars Scarlett Johansson and Adam Driver, would be a nice boost.

 “When the studios are less present in Cannes, they are less present full stop," Fremaux said at the press conference.